pyprg/egrid/README.md

     - Branch (line, series capacitor, transformer winding, transformer, closed switch)
     - Injection (consumer, shunt capacitor, PQ/PV-generator, battery)
-    - Branchtaps
     - Output (indicates that measured flow (I, P or Q) or a part thereof flows through the referenced terminal (device or node+device))
     - PValue (measured active power)
     - QValue (measured reactive power)
     - IValue (measured electric current)
     - Vvalue (measured voltage or setpoint)
-    - Deff (definition of a factor, for estimation)
+    - Defk/Deft (definition of a scaling/termional factor, for estimation)
+    - Defvl (definition of voltage limits)
-    - Link (associates a factor to an injection or terminal of a branch)
+    - Klink/Tlink (associates a factor to an injection or terminal of a branch)

 including tuples, lists and iterables thereof (for a power-flow-calculation just Slacknode ...
 Branchtaps are necessary).